forbesmyester/stronger-typed-streams/README.md

     TS2345: Argument of type 'Shop' is not assignable to parameter of type 'Writable<Flour>'.

 Which is absolutely correct and allows you to catch errors at compile time instead of runtime, perhaps in the wild.

+There is also a Duplex implementation, but this is only tested in Node versions >= 8.